Oluwafeyidunmininu/COVID-19-ANALYSIS-REVIEW/README.md

 ## 🧾 Introduction

 This project presents a comprehensive 2019 global impact analysis of the COVID-19 pandemic.
 It focuses on key indicators such as infection rates, death counts, vaccination rates, and the percentage of population vaccinated.
-The goal is to uncover meaningful insights from global data and support further analysis.

 ---

 ## 🎯 Aim